aristanetworks/avd/ansible_collections/arista/avd/roles/deploy_to_cv/README.md

 - It is not possible to authenticate with username/password.
 - Configuration deployment is based on the "Static Configuration Studio" which is still a Beta feature on CloudVision.
   - Make sure to enable "Studios - End-to-End Provisioning" under Settings, Features.

+## Roadmap

+This feature is still under "preview", so several planned features are not implemented yet.

+- Make all timeouts configurable.
+Current exposed settings have no effect.
+- Detect changes in configlets and only update when needed.
+(Depends on newer API)
+- Validate tag labels and values
+- Detect conflicting devices like using the same serial number or mac for more than one hostname.
+- Support waiting for change controls to complete before returning.
+- Support for assigning change control templates.
+- Add automatic testing.
+- Add required CloudVision versions once the APIs are generally available.
+- Update AVD examples.

 ## Example